codio/site/source/docs/tuts/author/technical.html.md

 All your guides content is stored in the `content` folder in the `.guides` folder.

-**Important :** do not edit your files form this folder.
+> **Important :** do not edit your files from this folder.
 Always use the Guide editor.
 If you mess things up by editing files directly, then you may have a tough job getting it back on its feet again.

 ##Images
 It is recommended that you place your images in the `.guides/img` folder, although you don't have to.